Japanese–Italian War: The diplomatic war (1945–1952)

 The camp was effectively under Indelli's command up until 14 September 1945, when the allies arrived in Kemanai and sent the prisoners to a luxury hotel near Tokyo, in Miyanoshita.
 Every diplomat or high-ranking official was soon after assigned back to their role prior to their imprisonment.

 The head of the European section of the Japanese Ministry of Foreign Affairs was not happy about this conduct.
 On 9 January 1946, Toru Hagiwara summoned the Swedish chargé d'affaires and notified him that he was in charge of any "Italian affairs" and that he and the Ministry as a whole was displeasured at the way in which the Italians detained in Kemanai had been freed and the way Indelli took the charge of the camp without their approval.
 This soon after turned into a diplomatic incident.
-This was followed by an accusation according to which the some previously detained Italian diplomats who were allegedly associated with the National Liberation Committee had reportedly stolen a car from an embassy, something both the Swedish Foreign Ministry and the Italian Foreign Ministry agreed was impossible given the circumstances.
+This was followed by an accusation according to which some of the previously detained Italian diplomats who were allegedly associated with the National Liberation Committee had reportedly stolen a car from an embassy, something both the Swedish Foreign Ministry and the Italian Foreign Ministry agreed was impossible given the circumstances.

 Another diplomatic incident occurred in October 1945, when the Japanese Ministry of Foreign Affairs was considering to intern the Italian diplomats once more.
 This was to be done while waiting to find out the treatment reserved for the Japanese ambassador Hidaka, accredited to the Republic of Salo, and how to respond to it.
-On 17 October 1945 Toru Hagiwara was once again sent by the ministry, this time to the Allied Headquarter, where he sent a request firmed by him titled “reciprocity in the treatment of Japanese diplomats in Italy and Italian diplomats in Japan” in support of the Ministry's previous statement.
+On 17 October 1945 Toru Hagiwara was once again sent by the ministry, this time to the Allied Headquarter, where he sent a request firmed by him titled "reciprocity in the treatment of Japanese diplomats in Italy and Italian diplomats in Japan" in support of the Ministry's previous statement.
 The Allies responded negatively and stated that the question of Japanese diplomats in Italy was a question that did not concern Hagiwara's office.
 The Italian diplomats were ultimately fully freed in the Spring of 1946.

 Issues started to bubble up once again following 1950, when the United States confirmed that Italy would not be part of the Treaty of San Francisco and would have to firm a peace treaty with Japan separately.

 Italy however was not satisfied by the lack of reparations and accountability the Japanese were facing.
 Italy believed that the imprisonment of the Italian diplomats by Japan from 1943 to 1946, and their attempts to detain them once again after the war was over, were serious violations of the Geneva Convention, and they refused to firm a peace treaty without resolving such an issue.
-They also believed up until 1951 that they should have been repaired for the damages caused by the "war which started on 1943 against the Badoglio government".
+They also believed up until 1951 that they should have been repaired for the damages caused by the "war which started in 1943 against the Badoglio government".